Who doesn't love homemade pizza? It's definitely one of our kids' favorites. And homemade calzones are fun too.

 - See my new sourdough calzones recipe here!

-See the newest pizza dough recipe I've been using below (it has a little molasses in it) – we all like it even better!
+- See the newest pizza dough recipe I've been using further below (it has a little molasses in it), we all like it even better!

-This first recipe, though, is the one I use for homemade calzones.
+- This original recipe, though, is the one I use for regular homemade calzones with yeast (the sourdough one has no yeast).
 I double it so I can make extra to freeze (read how to do that easily in this post about a couple make-ahead meals that kids love).
-See the soaked version below this first recipe, and also below are a variety of ideas for easy-to-make pizzas.
-(This recipe came in the book with my Zojirushi bread maker, but I mostly now use my Bosch for making dough.)

-Use the basic dough setting in the Zoj (or if you make it in the Bosch, knead about 8 minutes), add ingredients in this order:
+Use the basic dough setting in a bread maker, or if you make it in the Bosch, knead about 5-6 minutes, add ingredients in this order:

 - 2 teaspoon yeast

-- 1 3/4 cups organic whole wheat flour (freshly ground if possible) or whole spelt flour, most nutritious: sprouted grain flour
+- 2 cups organic whole wheat flour (freshly ground if possible) or whole spelt flour

 - 2 Tablespoons raw honey